 On average, the renewal rate of EU buildings is about 1% per year.
 Energy efficiency will create positive impacts on the environment and citizens for a better living environment and health.
 To accelerate this process, the European Union initiated the Climate Change Policy initiative.
 The objective is to connect universities and companies to develop innovative technologies in the field of energy efficiency and to create building materials that allow buildings to be more sustainable and flexible.

-Technology developed in Lausanne by Ecole Polytechnique Federale, the only technology in Europe that brings together building renovation and energy efficiency.
+Technology developed in Lausanne by Ecole Polytechnique Federale, the only technology in Europe that brings together building renovation and energy efficiency with every New Home Designs planned.
 The Swiss Institute of Technology in Zurich, Switzerland, has developed an “adaptable solar panel” that can be mounted on glass facades to generate energy in existing buildings.
 These panels allow the sun to enter the building and can also be used for shading when needed.